-All the sites which are licensed to deal in scrap metal have to be identified and a site manager has to be named for each site.
-This licence allows the licensee to transport scrap metal to and from their site from any local authority area.
+This licence allows the licensee to transport scrap metal to and from their site from any local council area

-It should be noted that you cannot hold both a site and a collectors licence in the same local authority area.
+It should be noted that you cannot hold both a site and a collector’s licence in the same local council area.

 In addition to a site or collectors licence, you may need to obtain the following:

 - A waste management licence or hazardous waste licence from the Environment Agency

 - Registration of the business with the Health & Safety Executive